piranna/piranna.github.io/pages/hire-me.md

 ### 👨 Personal questions

+#### Tell me about a real life, non-technical hack you've done

+[Five guys](https://www.fiveguys.com/) offers a veggie sandwich, where you can add grilled cheese as an extra.
+At the same time, they also offer a grilled cheese sandwich.
+You can add to the sandwiches all the toppings that you want by free... and they have available as toppings all the same ingredients that are part of the veggie sandwich, minus the grilled cheese.
+So, the hack is, by taking as basis a grilled cheese hamburguer and adding as toppings all the ingredients of the veggie sandwich, you can have a cheese veggie sandwich also cheaper than the original veggie sandwich alone.
+The first time I put in practice this hack, the cashier was not funny at all, as if she would be angry with me for discovering that loop-hole.

+As a side note, I personally find Five Guys hamburguers to have too much fat, being in my opinion this "hack" or the original cheese veggie sandwich the only tasteful ones they have.
+That's how I found this loop-hole in the first place, and since then my "hack" sandwich is usually the only product I consume from them the few times I buy there.

 #### What are your hobbies outside of work?

 Besides working on my own research side projects, I like running, travelling,